King for a TikTok generation: How Charles will modernise the monarchy | Ian Lloyd

 It will be an amalgam of the traditional and the modern, an inclusive celebration rather than a quasi-imperial pageant.

-Gone are the “great and good” (or at least most of them) with only 40 MPs and 40 peers present – a twentieth of the number that attended his mother’s coronation.
-Gone too are the distant relatives, such as the children and grandchildren of the king’s Kent and Gloucester royal cousins and Lady Pamela Hicks, the daughter of the king’s mentor Earl Mountbatten, whom he called his “honorary grandfather.”
+Gone are the “great and good” (or at least most of them) with only 40 MPs and 40 peers present – a 20th of the number that attended his mother’s coronation.
+Gone too are the distant relatives, such as the children and grandchildren of the king’s Kent and Gloucester royal cousins and Lady Pamela Hicks, the daughter of the King’s mentor, Earl Mountbatten, whom he called his “honorary grandfather”.

 Replacing them are 450 British Empire Medal holders, “ordinary” people who have done extraordinary things for their country – volunteers, charity representatives and community champions.
 A further 400 young people representing charitable organisations, nominated by the King, the Queen Consort and the UK government, will have the opportunity to watch the coronation service and procession from St Margaret’s Church, Westminster Abbey.
 For the first time in a millennium of coronations, the emphasis is on a meritocracy rather than the aristocracy.